RMerl/asuswrt-merlin/README-merlin.txt

 You can configure the router so pressing the WPS button will toggle the radio on/off instead of starting WPS mode.
-The option to enable this feature can be found on the Tools page, under the Other Settings tab.
+The option to enable this feature can be found on the Administration page, on the System tab.

 * Crond *